 Which justify the wicked for reward and take away the righteousness of the righteous from him (Isaiah 5:23).
 The evilness of man has ventured into an attempt to diminish the surety of God's Word; to usher in ungodly influences, with no thought given towards the Judgment of God being a consequence, if continued.

 Scripture reveals God's response (through the prophet Isaiah) towards those who turned the tables of righteousness towards the dark side of humanity: Therefore as the first devours the stubble, and the flame consumes the chaff, so their root shall be as rottenness, and their blossom shall go up as dust; because they have cast away the law of the Lord of hosts, and despised the word of the Holy of Israel (Isaiah 5:24).

-It was noted that the people looked to Egypt, to supply them with men and horses against the king of Assyria, who threatened them, instead of placing their dependence on God.
+It was noted that Judah looked to Egypt, to supply them with men and horses against the king of Assyria, who threatened them, instead of placing their dependence on God.
 They failed to look to the Lord in faith; not seeking Him in prayer and supplication, or to ask for counsel or instruction.
 Their sin was in neglecting the Lord and turning to others for deliverance.

 Scripture reveals: They know not, neither will they understand; they walk on in darkness: all the foundations of the earth are out of course (unstable) (Psalm 82:5).
-There is an importation of evil; of a global nature, in an electronic age that has helped its infiltration; and acceptability rather than rejection.
+There is an importation of evil; of a global nature, in an electronic age that has helped its infiltration; with acceptability rather than rejection.

 It was noted by the Psalmist that their eyes were closed to justice, choosing the dark side of humanity (sinfulness), rather than godly reproof, with all the foundations of the earth out of course; no longer bearing the traits of godliness.